hertzmann/hertzmann.github.io/_posts/2020-10-28-embracing-digital-painting.md

 <BR>

 **3. Flexibility with media.**
-With physical media, you're committed to using just one of a few kinds of media, say,  a big set of oil paints and paraphernalia.
-With the iPad, I might choose a different media for each drawing.
-I can decide on site which media to use.
+With physical media, you're committed to using just one of a few kinds of media.
+Buying and carrying around a big set of oil paints, canvases, and brushes is not simple.
+You get paint on your clothes and surroundings, and it doesn't come off easily.

+With the iPad, I might choose a different media for each drawing, and I can decide in the spur of the moment.
+Maybe a pencil drawing warmup, then an oil, then a quick pastel illustration.
 Sometimes I accidentally select the wrong one, and am surprised how much I like the media I didn't intend.
 Imagine meaning to paint with oils in real life, and accidentally using charcoal instead.

 Even better, I can mix media on the canvas.
 For a long time, I stuck to one medium for each drawing.
 Then I found cases where I really wanted to mix media.
 Solid, semitransparent brushes were really helpful for reflections.
 I started out this painting with oil paint, but found it very helpful to draw these gauzy curtains with light pencil strokes: